mirage/ocaml-hvsock/README.md

 # OCaml bindings for Hyper-V AF_VSOCK

-These bindings allow Host <-> VM communication on Hyper-V systems.
+These bindings allow Host <-> VM communication on Hyper-V systems on both Linux and Windows.

+*Warning*: the `AF_HYPERV` patches for Linux are not yet merged and hence the definition of `AF_HYPERV` is not yet stable.
+If other address families are merged before this one then the value of `AF_HYPERV` will change!

 Please read [the API documentation](https://djs55.github.io/ocaml-hvsock/index.html).